 The Twizzle Element must meet the following criteria:

-- (i) The Element begins once the closed block configuration has been established - (ii) The Element consists of a series of at least two (2) Twizzles. - (iii) The Element ends when the configuration breaks apart and begins a transition into a different Element or transitional Element.
+- (i) The Element begins with the entry of the first twizzle. - (ii) The Element consists of a series of at least two Twizzles.

+The Element ends when all Skaters complete the last twizzle.